enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 Docker lets us use the same productive toolchain for single host deployments through to large scale cloud services.

 Microservices present appealing benefits, especially when you think about how Amazon, Netflix, Dropbox and so on have cut development lead times by as much as 75%.

-We surely are going to watch the space and work with our clients to see if there’s a potential use case for microservices.
+We surely are going to watch the space and work with our clients to help the transition to microservices if applicable.

 _*This article is edited based on the insights from our CTO Dylan Sale.
 Follow him on [Twitter](https://twitter.com/dylansale)_